JTomkiewicz/JTomkiewicz/README.md

 # About me :sunglasses:

-I am a 4th-year `Computer science student on WUT`, writing mainly in JavaScript and Python.
+I am a 4th-year `Computer science student on Warsaw University of Technology`, writing mainly in JavaScript and Python.
 I love creating frontend & backend applications and want to become a master as a `full-stack engineer`.

 Privately, I am also interested in `work methodology` - how to work quickly and effectively.